rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 When asked about how to change the amount of content per newsletter, the majority of readers (58%) voted to leave the amount as-is or don't care.
-More pessimistically, this means nearly half of the readers would change something about the content quantity.
+On the other hand, this means nearly half of the readers would change something about the content quantity.
 17% voted for "less content; keep only the most important news" and 25% for "more content; add sections for minor news".
 These two options are luckily not mutually exclusive.
 One option we could implement is to have a new section for "minor news" where we don't go into detail,